ckreutzer/python-tvrage/README.rst

 - the tvrage.feeds module provides a wrapper function for each of tvrage's XML-feeds
 - the tvrage.api module provides an clean and object oriented interface on top of those services
+- the tvrage.quickinfo module is a simple pythonic wrapper for tvrage's quickinfo api.
+Values are returned as python dictionaries rather than dedicated objects for tv shows and episodes

 Fetching XML data
 +++++++++++++++++